 Founded in 1737, the present building was erected in 1771.

-The history of that portion of the Cohansey Precinct known as “Deerfield” begins, for our purpose, in the year of 1725 when Benjamin Davis traveled to Burleighton, the capital of West Jersey, and purchased a tract of land located more or less in the northwestern section of [John] Fenwick’s third purchase from the Indians and which at that time was a portion of Salem County….
+The history of that portion of the Cohansey Precinct known as “Deerfield” begins, for our purpose, in the year of 1725 when Benjamin Davis traveled to Burleighton, the capital of West Jersey, and purchased a tract of land located in the northwestern section of John Fenwick’s third purchase from the Indians and which at that time was a portion of Salem County.
 Since the area was unsettled, there was no local place name to identify the spot other than that it lay to the east of the upper reaches of the Cohansey River.
-To Benjamin Davis, the first major landowner fell the honor of being permitted to call his purchase of 1,000 acres by whatever name he wished….
+To Benjamin Davis, the first major landowner fell the honor of being permitted to call his purchase of 1,000 acres by whatever name he wished.

 The Renovation of 1858